solittlework/ruby-simple_statistics/README.md

 # SimpleStatistics

 Simple Statistics aims to provide high performance survival statistic functions for Ruby.
-For speed, all of the functions in this gem are natively written by C, and then wrapped into Ruby.
+For speed, all of the functions here are natively written by C, then wrapped into Ruby.
 Some of the functions are transferred from the GNU Scientific Library.

 This gem is still under active development.
 If you have found any bugs or specifc requirements, please email haipeng3@ualberta.ca
-## Installation
+## Installment

-Add this line to your application's Gemfile:
+In Gemfile, add following:

 ```ruby
 gem 'sstat'
 ```

-Then install using
+Install simple statistics using:
 ```ruby
     $ gem install
 ```